-Welcome back for the 2013-14 academic year.
+Welcome back for the 2014-15 academic year.
 We hope that you have a successful year.
 You are an important part of our campus community and the larger Eugene-Springfield area.
 Your success is our university's and community's success.
 Please make us proud and represent the University of Oregon with pride and integrity.
 We encourage you to:

 - Meet your neighbors and be a good neighbor.
-By communicating and developing relationships with your neighbors, you may help prevent future problems. - Keep yourself and your belongings safe.
+By communicating and developing relationships with your neighbors, you may develop positive relationships and prevent future problems.
+Get tips on pages 4-5. - Keep yourself and your belongings safe.
 Areas with a high density of student-renter-occupied housing may be targeted by criminals.
 Read pages 6-7 for tips on protecting yourself and your items of value. - Know the law and party responsibly.
-A new municipal ordinance that became effective in April 2013 holds individuals criminally and civilly responsible for hosting or allowing an unruly gathering at which alcohol is consumed and at least two or more violations occur.
-Tips for keeping your party under control are on page 8-9.
+A municipal ordinance that became effective in April 2013 holds individuals criminally and civilly responsible for hosting or allowing an unruly gathering at which alcohol is consumed and at least two or more violations occur.
+Tips for keeping your party under control are on pages 8-9.
+Pages 12-13 list municipal laws regarding noise, alcohol, and other illegal behaviors. - Know your transportation options.
+Walking, using public transit and bicycling are all great and sustainable ways to get around and out of town (see more information on page 12).
+If you have a car see page 13 for tips on permits and parking.